DudeVoid/my-website/README.md

 In the example above, `3000` is the port.
 It doesn't have to be 3000, it could be something else.
 That's just an example.

+# Reporting bugs/issues
+Make a PR/edit request.
+If it's more of a serious issue that you need to discuss with me, my email can be found here:

+`void@void.cool`